North Bay, Door County, Wisconsin

-North Bay is a small Unincorporated community located on Lake Michigan in the town of Liberty Grove in northern Door County, Wisconsin.
+North Bay is a small Unincorporated community located on Lake Michigan in the town of Liberty Grove in northern Door County, Wisconsin, United States.
 The North Bay State Natural Area along with a few resorts are located within the vicinity of the community.
 A Native American name for North Bay is "Wah-Sa-Ke-Ta-Ta-Wong", or "Burning Island".